-Chromosome analysis (karyotype) Normal male karyotype No evidence of clinically significant chromosome abnormalities Hemoglobin evaluation Normal hemoglobin fractionation and MCV/MCH results Reduced risk to be a carrier for sickle cell anemia, beta thalassemia, alpha thalassemia trait (aa/ and a-/a-) and other hemoglobinopathies Spinal Muscular Atrophy (SMA) carrier screening Negative for deletions of exon 7 in the SMN1 gene 1/894 Expanded Genetic Disease Carrier Screening Panel attached- 283 diseases by gene sequencing Carrier: Cystic Fibrosis (CFTR) Negative for other genes sequenced.
-Partner testing is recommended before using this donor.
-Special Testing Gene: TMPRSS3 Negative by gene sequencing See attached or residual risks
+Chromosome analysis (karyotype) Normal male karyotype No evidence of clinically significant chromosome abnormalities Hemoglobin evaluation Normal hemoglobin fractionation and MCV/MCH results Reduced risk to be a carrier for sickle cell anemia, beta thalassemia, alpha thalassemia trait (aa/ and a-/a-) and other hemoglobinopathies Cystic Fibrosis (CF) carrier screening Negative by gene sequencing in the CFTR gene 1/440 Spinal Muscular Atrophy (SMA) carrier screening Negative for deletions of exon 7 in the SMN1 gene 1/894 Expanded Genetic Disease Carrier Screening Panel attached- 283 diseases by gene sequencing Carrier: Wilson Disease (ATP7B) Partner testing recommended before using this donor.
+Special Testing Gene: IGHMBP2 Negative by gene sequencing See attached results for residual risks

-No single test can screen for all genetic disorders.
+^{}No single test can screen for all genetic disorders.
 A negative screening result significantly reduces, but cannot eliminate, the risk for these conditions in a pregnancy.

-Donor residual risk is the chance the donor is still a carrier after testing negative.
+^{}Donor residual risk is the chance the donor is still a carrier after testing negative.

+Patient Information

+Name: Donor 6230

-Patient Information Name: Donor 6049 Date of Birth:
+Date of Birth: